zhuminhua/CSC418-final/README.md

 # CSC418-final-image
 ## Note
 Since markus only allows me to upload files no bigger than 5MB, I upload my input image separately.
-Please download them and move them into `image` folder in the `source` folder.
+Please download them and move them into `images` folder in the `source` folder, and then the project can be run.
 OR please get the whole package from https://github.com/zhuminhua/CSC418-final <br>

 ## what is about
 The project is based on code I write in assignment3.
 New files are added and some odd files won't be used.<br>
 The project is about blurring the background image using `gaussian-blur` (the algorithm used here is commented in the code gaussian-blur.cpp).
 And use chroma algorithm